SyafaHadyan/learn/src/Note/Arsitektur dan Organisasi Komputer/Bab 1.md

 - **CPU interconnection**: Mechanism that provides for communication among the control unit, ALU, and registers.

 > There are several approaches to the implementation of the control unit; one common approach is a *microprogrammed* implementation.
 A microprogrammed control unit operates by executing microinstructions that define the functionality of the control unit.

+#### Multicore Computer Structure

+Each processing unit (consisting of a control unit, ALU, registers, and perhaps cache) is called a *core*.

+- **Central processing unit (CPU)**: That portion of a computer that fetches and executes instructions.
+It consists of an ALU, a control unit, and registers.
+In a system with a single processing unit, it is often simply referred to as a *processor*.
+- **Core**: An individual processing unit on a processor chip.
+A core may be equivalent in functionality to a CPU on a single-CPU system.
+Other specialized processing units, such as one optimized for vector and matrix operations, are also referred to as cores.
+- **Processor**: A physical piece of silicon containing one or more cores.
+The processor is the computer component that interprets and executes instructions.